 When a lien is initiated, it’s the legal right of the creditor/health care provider to collect collateral from the injury case.
 If you find yourself receiving medical attention following a collision, call us immediately.

 Here at Karnas Law Firm, we want our clients to be well informed on medical procedures following a collision.
 If you’re stuck paying for medical expenses caused by a collision, call us anytime.

 Trust the Car Accident Attorneys in Yuma, Arizona

 The car accident lawyers at Karnas Law Firm are here to help you recover the maximum amount available for all associated damages.
 With more than 25 years of experience representing injured accident victims in Arizona, we understand the stress of being injured as a result of a third party’s negligence.
 Our team can lift the burden of settling a personal injury claim from your shoulders and relentlessly fight for fair compensation.

-If you’ve suffered any injuries in a collision, contact us.
+If you’ve suffered any injuries in a collision, contact us, your Tucson and Yuma personal injury attorneys.
 We are available in Tucson at (520) 338-1641 or at our Yuma location at (928) 550-8020.
-You can also email Olivia Gaxiola at firstname.lastname@example.org to set up an appointment.
+You can also email Olivia Gaxiola at email@example.com to set up an appointment.

 To get started on your case, contact us today for a free case evaluation.
 We look forward to talking to you soon.